What is an ASIN Number and Why is it Important to Amazon?

 To sell your products on Amazon, you’ll need to list them under an ASIN.
 The surprising thing is that Amazon may already have an ASIN for your product.
 That’s because there are two types of ASINs when it comes to selling on Amazon — regular ASINs and unique ASINs.

-On the other hand, if the product you’re selling is completely unique or not yet listed, you’ll get a new ASIN from Amazon.
+On the other hand, if the product you’re selling is unique or not yet listed, you’ll get a new ASIN from Amazon.

-How to Get an ASIN Number from Amazon.
+How to Get an ASIN Number from Amazon

 Search for a Regular ASIN

-When you’re ready to list, make sure there isn’t already an ASIN for your products.
+When you’re ready to list, make sure there isn’t already an existing ASIN for your products.
 If you only have a handful, you can search the platform manually.

 However, if you have a large inventory, you may want to invest in an Amazon ASIN lookup tool to automate the process.